NERSC/shifter/doc/security.rst

 Shifter takes a number of precautions to mitigate these risks.
 The Image gateway uses a python tar library that doesn't currently support extracting files with the security attribute.
-In addition, we recommend running the gateway as a non-root users, e.g. shifter.
+In addition, we recommend running the gateway as a non-root user, e.g. shifter.
 This adds additional security because an unprivileged user cannot add security attributes to a file.
 Shifter passes flags to mksquashfs to further prevent these attributes from being included in the image.
 Finally, the runtime uses a number of mechanisms to ensure these attributes are